bekasov/OOXmlBrowser/README.md

 About OOXML Browser
 ==========

-Zipped XML Browser is a visual tool targeted at developers.
+OOXML Browser is a visual tool targeted at developers.
 It helps you browse content of an OOXML-standard based office files.

-Zipped XML Browser is licensed under the Expat licence.
+OOXML Browser is licensed under the Expat licence.

 Requirements